apache/www-site/docs/markdown.md

   - Change extension from **mdtext** to **md**
   - Replace the multiple line `notice:` with a one line reference to the Apache License.
-  - Any {#id} and {.class} annotations must have any # tags between the annotation and the heading text removed.
+  - Any {#id} and {.class} annotations have any # tags between the annotation and the heading text removed.
   - Only one {#id} or {.class} annotation is allowed on a tag.
+  - {.class} annotations are seldom used.

 [1]: https://github.com/github/cmark-gfm